mirzababa/Sokoban-Puzzle/README.md

 # Sokoban-Puzzle

-Artificial intelligence project
+Artificial intelligence project.
  Implement Sokoban puzzles using the value Iteration and policy Iteration